MicrosoftDocs/sdk-api/sdk-api-src/content/rendezvoussession/index.md

 ## -description

-This header is used by Remote Assistance.
+This header is used by remoteassist.
 For more information, see:

 - [Remote Assistance](../_remoteassist/index.md)